killajoe/sway_tools/gracefully_exit/README.md

 # gracefully_exit
-Gracefully close all open windows in Sway with visible notifications
+Gracefully close all open windows in Sway

+with visible notifications, and running `swaymsg exit` to quit the session

 to be used instead of simple run `swaymsg exit` in your powermenu or for keybind.